Yorubaname/yorubaname-website/README.md

 First a quick overview of how things stack up should be of help.

 The Yorubaname Website application is the backend portion of the yorubaname dictionary application, and it is built around individual modules that perform one functionality and that functionality only.
 For example we have `tts-module` for tts, `elastic-search` module for the search etc.

-The `webapi-module` is built using these other modules and it's own functionality is to expose the services the dictionary application offers over a REST API.
+The `webapi-module` is built using these other modules and its own functionality is to expose the services the dictionary application offers over a REST API.

 The `website module` is the front facing part of the dictionary.
-It is also built using the API's exposed by the `webapi-module`
+It is also built using the APIs exposed by the `webapi-module`

 The idea behind this set up is to be able to deploy the `webapi-module` and build services on its API the way the yorubaname dashboard app (whose source can be found here https://github.com/Yorubaname/yorubaname-dashboard) does.